OSC/ood-documentation/source/monitoring/logging.rst

 User session data for batch connect apps can be seen from a *user's* home directory at:

-:file:`~/ondemand/data/sys/dashboard/batch_connect/sys/<app>/output/<session id>`
+:file:`~/ondemand/data/sys/dashboard/batch_connect/sys/<app>/output/<session id>/output.log`

 This file is used for the session data presented on the interactive apps page and data used to connect to the batch connect app.

 .. note::

-    There may be more than one file in this directory, and sometimes you will have to look through various files to find the correct session data being used by looking at things like the ``created_at`` field in the file.
+    There may be more than one file in the ``<session id>`` directory, but in the Interactive Apps page you can match the Session ID you see there to the directory with the desired ``output.log`` to debug.

+One important thing to note is if trying to launch a Jupyter or Rstudio session and encountering failures, the ``output.log`` would show you things like what modules are being loaded and what kernels are available.

 **Example**